-Sterling silver jewelry has a long history.
+Sterling silver jewelry has a long history from coinage and tableware to heirloom jewelry and personalized engraved jewelry.
 It also has a long history with us at Monica Rich Kosann.

 When we first launched our designer jewelry brand, it was a locket necklace and matching bracelet in sterling silver that were our very first styles.
-We are proud of our roots in this wonderful category and wanted to share a comprehensive look at everything we thought might be helpful as one considers a sterling silver jewelry style.
+We’ve expanded our collection to include various styles of sterling silver necklaces, sterling silver rings, and other gifts for the home like sterling silver frames.
+To celebrate our roots in this category, we wanted to take a comprehensive look at sterling silver, including its definition, meaning, manufacturing process, and the importance of its markings and use in gifts throughout the years.

 HOW IS STERLING SILVER JEWELRY MANUFACTURED?

-While in earlier times silver jewelry pieces (of varying compositions) might have have been created by hand by artisans across various countries, today most sterling silver jewelry is made from pieces that in the first manufacturing step are either die struck or created from a process known as lost wax casting.
-The latter is most common, but first, a word about the die struck pieces.
+In earlier times, artisans across the world may have created silver jewelry (of varying compositions) by hand.
+Today, most sterling silver jewelry is made from pieces that are either die struck or created from a process known as lost wax casting during the first manufacturing step.
+The latter is most common, but understanding the nuances of die struck pieces may help you be better informed about potential purchases.

 Die struck jewelry is the result of silver material filling a hollowed-out mold and being struck together under enormous pressure.
-The resulting struck pieces are then finished and combined with similar pieces to create a final piece of jewelry.
-The die struck process can be restrictive from a design level, as the molds can be expensive and time consuming to make and don't easily lend themselves for more intricate designs.
+The resulting struck pieces are then finished and combined with similar pieces to create the final ring, necklace or other jewelry item.
+The die struck process can be restrictive from a design level, as the molds can be expensive, are often time consuming to make and don't easily lend themselves to more intricate designs.

 The most common first step in manufacturing sterling silver jewelry is lost wax casting.
-But first, let's take a step back.
 In order to cast a jewelry piece, a hand model (or one created from a computer aided design or CAD) is made.
-That hand model is then used to make a rubber mold that can be used repetitively to create duplicate wax models by injecting wax into that mold.
+That hand model is then used to make a rubber mold, which can then repeatedly create duplicate wax models by injecting wax into that mold.
 These waxes are then “sprued” as a tree onto a rubber base.
 The next step is to insert that tree into a metal flask.
-Plaster (known as investment) is mixed and poured into the flask until it is filled.
+Plaster (known as investment) is mixed and then poured into the flask until it is filled.
 Once it hardens, the flask is inserted into a kiln, where the wax is melted away and replaced by metal like sterling silver.

-Once the process is over and the pieces are cooled, those pieces are then removed from the flask and separated onto individual cast pieces of silver.
+Once the process is over and the pieces are cooled, those pieces are then removed from the flask and organized into individual cast pieces of silver.
 They are then available to be filed, finished and assembled into a finished jewelry style.
 Depending on the complexity of the styles, some jewelry pieces require far more hand finishing then others.
-MRK lockets for example require far more extensive workmanship as there are multiple sets of hinges and moving parts.
+MRK lockets, for example, require more extensive workmanship, as there are multiple sets of hinges and moving parts.
 The finishing process involves a combination of meticulously filing and polishing all aspects of the various parts, so they are free of imperfections.
 Once this happens, the parts can be soldered and assembled into the final finished jewelry style.

 Above from top: Wax Tree prepared for casting and flask being prepared for the casting kiln